BrockOz/Final-Project/DefensiveTemplate.md

   - **Reliability**: No, this alert doesn't generate an excessive amount of false positives because DDOS attacks submit requests within seconds, not within minutes. **`Medium`**
 ![HTTP Request Size Monitor](https://github.com/karma-786/Final-Project/blob/main/Final%20Project%20-%20KVP/Day%201%20%26%202/HTTP_Request_Size_Monitor_Create.PNG)

+## Security Recommendations

+The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
+Alerts only detect malicious behavior, but do not stop it.
+Each alert above pertains to a specific vulnerability/exploit.
+In addition to watching for occurrences of such threats, the network should be hardened against them.
+The Blue Team suggests that IT implement the fixes below to protect the network:

+- Enumeration and Brute Force Attacks
+  - **Patch**: WordPress Hardening
+    - Lock out accounts after a predetermined number of failed attempts and implement multi-factor authentication (MFA).
+    - Disable the WordPress REST API and XML-RPC if it’s not needed and configure the web server to block requests to /?author=<number>.
+    - Prohibit exposure of /wp-admin and /wp-login.php.

+  - **Why It Works**:
+    - Account lock outs will mitigate credential stuffing and multi-factor authentication will mitigate password spraying attacks.
+    - WPScan uses REST API to enumerate users, and XML-RPC uses HTTP as its transport mechanism for data.
+    - WordPress permalinks can be set to include an author and preventing exposure of WordPress login portals will help mitigate brute force attacks.

+- Code Injection in HTTP Requests (XSS and CRLF) and DDOS
+  - **Patch**: Code Injection/DDOS Hardening
+    - Implementation of HTTP Request Limit on the web server.
+    - Implementation of server-side input validation to prevent malicious scripts from being stored on the web server.
+    - Implementation of client-side input validation to prevent input of malicious scripts.

+  - **Why It Works**:
+    - If an HTTP request URL length, query string and over size limit of the request a 404 range of errors will occur.
+    - Input validation can help protect against malicious data a malicious actor attempts to send to the server via the website or application in a HTTP request.

+- Malicious Code (Malware and Viruses) and Resource Utilization
+  - **Patch**: Malware Hardening
+    - Implementation of Antivirus software
+    - Implementation of a Host Based Intrusion Detection System (HIDS)

+  - **Why It Works**:
+    - Antivirus software is effective in detection and removal of malicious threats against computers and a robust security option in general which should be layered into a Defense in Depth approach to Cyber Security.
+    - Host Based Intrusion Detection Systems monitor and analyze the entire file system of a host system and generate alerts if baseline deviation is detected.

 ---